Cratis/Chronicle/Documentation/application-model/validation.md

 Another alternative approach to validation is to use [FluentValidation](https://docs.fluentvalidation.net).
 Cratis comes with this all setup and automatically hooks up different types of validators for specific purposes.

+### Base Validator

+The formalized validator types (`CommandValidator`, `QueryValidator` and `ConceptValidator`) all derive from a type called `BaseValidator`.
+This base type provides methods for defining validation rules for known `ConceptAs<>` primitives and will unwrap the inner `Value` property automatically, providing you a clean way of validating the concepts inner primitive type without considering the `Value` property.

+However, if you're hooking up validators for the actual concept, you need to use the method `RuleForConcept()` to work directly with the concept.
+The `IRuilBuilderInitial` type returned would then be for the actual concept and not its primitive type its encapsulating.

+### Discoverable validators

+Validators can be automatically discovered.
+This done through the discovery of anything that implements the marker interface `IDiscoverableValidator<>`.
+The formalized types for Commands, Queries and Concepts all implement this.
+There is also a base type that can be used, which inherits from `BaseValidator` to give you the additional functionality it provides.
+All you need to do is inherit from `DiscoverableValidator<>`.

 ### Command Validator

 To write command validators, all you need to do is implement the `CommandValidator<>` class and create